homecentr/docs/src/content/general/gitops.md

 ![Architecture diagram](/architecture.png)

+## Cloud / Terraform

+[Cloud repository](https://github.com/homecentr/cloud) contains [Terraform](https://www.terraform.io/) resource definitions for products which support it and make sense (Cloudflare, Azure).

+Changes are applied using GitHub Actions workflows - dev environment whenever a feature branch is pushed.
+Production on a push to master branch.

 ## Platform / Ansible

 [Platform repository](https://github.com/homecentr/platform) contains [Ansible](https://ansible.com) playbooks and roles which can take three freshly installed Proxmox machines and set up the whole stack from scratch.
 This is very useful when testing new changes because it allows me to spin up a non-production environment in a couple of minutes.